Disorganise/Pi4Nextcloud/README.md

 I did try updating the bootloader as mine was April 2020, but it still wouldn't boot the Unbuntu image even after updating to bootloader Jan 2023.

 I used the Raspberry Pi Imager to download and install 'Rasberry Pi OS (other)/Rasberry Pi OS Lite (64 bit)' onto the USB Hardrive - in my case it's a WD My Passport 2TB.
 Once the imager has installed the OS, disconnect the drive from the PC (remember to used eject) and plug the drive into one of the blue USB ports on the Pi.
-[Note, if there are issues booting the USB, you can try the black USB ports, or first update the bootloader by booting Raspbian of a micros-SD card and then try booring from the USB after the bootloader is updated]
+[Note, if there are issues booting the USB, you can try the black USB ports, or first update the bootloader by booting Raspbian of a micros-SD card and then try booting from the USB after the bootloader is updated]

 The steps for updating the bootloader follow: